City of London Police: Uniform

 Assistant Commissioner in ceremonial full-dress uniform for the Lord Mayor's Show.

 Whereas the majority of British police forces have white metal cap badges and buttons, those of the City Police are brass.
-The force also have red and white chequered sleeve and cap bands (red and white being the colours of the City of London), which in most other British police forces are black and white.
+The force also have red and white chequered sleeve and cap bands (matching the colours of the City of London), which in most other British police forces are black and white.
 In formal uniform, female officers wear a red and white cravat.

 Their helmet (worn by male constables and sergeants) has altered little since its introduction in 1865 and has a crest instead of the white metal boss worn on the Metropolitan Police helmet.
 The "helmet plate" or badge is the City of London coat of arms; this is unusual for a police force in England and Wales in that it does not include St Edward's Crown, neither does it have the Brunswick Star, which is used on most other police helmets in England and Wales.

 On state and ceremonial occasions, the commissioner and assistant commissioners wear a special court dress uniform with a gold aiguillette and a cocked hat adorned with white swan's feathers; other than on these occasions, they wear standard uniform.

 Equipment and vehicles

-City of London police officers carry warrant cards.
+City of London police officers carry warrant cards like officers in other forces.
 Like most other police forces in Great Britain, City of London police officers are not routinely armed, but some officers have received firearms training and are authorised firearms officers.
 City of London police equipment includes PAVA irritant spray, batons, and handcuffs.
-Many officers are also equipped with the Taser electroshock weapon; according to the police force's reported figures, Tasers have been deployed (including drawing or "red-dotting") about seven times per month.
+Many officers are also equipped with the Taser electroshock weapon; according to the police force's reported figures, Tasers are deployed (including drawing or "red-dotting") about seven times per month.
 In the September 2018 to September 2020 period, the City of London Police recorded 11 incidents of police officers firing Tasers on suspects.

 The City of London Police maintains a fleet of police vehicles, including SUVs, compact cars, motorcycle, and vans, as well as one horsebox.
 All of the force's response vehicles, including armed response vehicles (ARVs) carry a defibrillator and first aid supplies, for use in the event of an emergency.

 A Škoda Octavia II Facelift in 2014.

 A Mercedes-Benz Sprinter (2006) van.